moiSentineL/ThoughtLogger/README.md

 # Thought Logger

-### Private Thought Logger for CBT (Cognitive Behavioral Therapy).

-Simple and minimalist UI.
-No dependencies needed to download.
+### Your Own Logger.

+Customise according to your needs.
+Simple to use.

-## Changelog for version 2.0
+## Changelog for version 2.1

-- Added 'Delete Log' option.
-- New Icon for the app.
+- Added background color customisation options in .ini file.
+- Added font color customisation options in .ini file.
+- Better buttons.
+Fixes:
-- Added custom text for your wild needs.
+- Added character limit (22) in custom text.
-- Changed log file folder location (now on My Documents).
+- Fixed some bugs and glitches.
+- Fixed entry box width.
-- Better font.
+- Fixed fonts.
-- Some minor changes.
+- Minor UI Changes.
 ---
 ## How To Download and Install?